hashi912/PSYCH-390/README.md

 # PSYCH-390
-This github account contains the repository for PSYCH 390 course at University of Waterloo.
+This github account contains the repository for the PSYCH 390 course at the University of Waterloo.